peter-bread/gamon/docs/manual_installation.md

 # Copy binary from repository to `/usr/local/bin`
 sudo mv ./bin/gam /usr/local/bin
 ```

-If this fails due to lack of permissions, try running with sudo:

 If for some reason `/bin/local/usr` is not in the `PATH`, then you can add it to your shell configuration file (`~/.bashrc` for bash or `~/.zshrc` for zsh) with: